StevenTammen/bibledocs.org/content/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/gods-infinite-nature/_index.md

 <!-- --- -->

-#### The relationship between future prophecy and the time continuum
+#### The relationship between future prophecy and the time continuum {#the-relationship-between-future-prophecy-and-the-time-continuum}

 {{< subjects >}}
-Prophecy > mechanics of
+<a href="/subject-index/#prophecy-mechanics-of">Prophecy > mechanics of</a>
 {{< /subjects >}}

 {{% note %}}
 This is a video-only section.
 {{% /note %}}

-Put differently, were prophets actually transported into the future (i.e., plucked from one point in the "river of time" and dropped at another as an observer), or did they just have visions of the future (i.e., see visions of it like a movie)?
+Were prophets actually transported into the future (i.e., plucked from one point in the "river of time" and dropped at another as an observer), or did they just have visions of the future (i.e., see visions of it like a movie)?

 <!-- --- -->

 ### God is Immeasurable (in a spatial sense) {#god-is-immeasurable-in-a-spatial-sense}

 {{< subjects >}}
-God > Is immeasurable
+<a href="/subject-index/#god-is-immeasurable">God > Is immeasurable</a>
 {{< /subjects >}}

 God's being transcends space.
 He is not limited or bounded by spatial issues or concerns.
 God is not subject to space in any way.
 God is not confined by space – God created space and employs it however He desires.